MicrosoftDocs/Virtualization-Documentation/windows-container-samples/golang/README.md

 # Description
-Example of how to create a go image for Nano Server and Windows Server Core.
+This sample shows how to create a go image for both windows nanoserver and servercore 2022.

 # Nano Server

 ## Nano Server - Description:

-Creates an image containing golang 1.6
+The first samples creates an image containing the latest version of golang, which is golang 1.13.

 This dockerfile is for demonstration purposes and may require modification for production use.